Letter before action

 - putting a precise figure on what you claim you are owed unless you are very certain about this and how it is calculated. it is certainly wise to avoid inflating a claim, deliberately or due to ignorance of the rules about mitigation of loss.
 If in doubt, always err on the side of caution when it comes to putting a figure in with your claim.

 There is often a reluctance to instruct lawyers to draft the crucial pre-action letter.
 In my experience, especially with smaller value claims, this is because a prospective client believes that instructing the lawyer means that the client must retain the lawyer for the entire claim, which is not the case.

-Get in contact with David Rosen if you need advice or a solicitor to write a claim letter, or legal advice on prospects for a legal claim, evidence, tactics or you need a letter before action written.
+Get in contact with David Rosen if you need advice or a solicitor to write a claim letter, or legal advice on prospects for a legal claim, evidence, tactics before you get your letter before action written.

 Haven't found what you need yet?